Skip to main content

 Selection Process

-Proposals will be reviewed by an expert committee managed by FFAR, with contributions from EDF and Cornell Atkinson, as well as researchers and private sector representatives.
+Proposals will be peer-reviewed by subject-matter experts in a process managed by FFAR, with contributions from EDF and Cornell Atkinson.

-• Relevance to research priorities and resilience objectives.
+• Relevance to research priorities and resilience objectives as described in the RFP and letter to invited full proposal applicants.

 • Scientific rigor and novelty.

-• Alignment with cross-sector collaboration goals, including evidence of private-sector engagement in project design and implementation.
+• Alignment with cross-sector collaboration goals, including strength and specificity of private-sector engagement in project design, testing, and/or implementation.

 Awardee Responsibilities